 Sharing.
-Most homes don't have unlimited resources.
-That means all siblings will inevitably have to share at least some of their possessions.
+Most households don't have unlimited resources.
+That means all siblings will have to share at least some of their possessions.
 Giving up a toy or other favorite possession to a sibling can be especially hard on young children.

 Fairness issues.
-Children are like little lawyers, always demanding fairness and equality and fighting for what they perceive are their natural-born rights.
-A younger sibling might complain that her older sister gets to go to a concert and she has to stay home, while the older sister whines that she has to babysit for her little sister instead of going out with her friends.
+Children are like little lawyers, always demanding fairness and equality and fighting for what they perceive are their natural born rights.
+A younger sibling might complain that her older sister gets to go to a concert and she has to stay home, while the older sister whines that she has to baby-sit her little sister instead of going out with her friends.
 Feelings of unfair treatment and sibling jealousy can lead to resentment.